docker-archive/dcus-hol-2016/README.md

 ![dcus2016](images/dockercon.png)

-Welcome to DockerCon!
-This repo contains a series of hands-on labs to help you gain experience in various Docker features, products, and solutions.
+This repo contains the series of hands-on labs presented at DockerCon 2016.
+They are designed to help you gain experience in various Docker features, products, and solutions.
 Depending on your experience, each lab requires between 30-45 minutes to complete.
 They range in difficulty from easy to advanced.

-If you are at DockerCon US 2016, you must register before beginning the labs.
-Once you register, you'll receive an email with connection information for your assigned [Microsoft Azure](https://azure.microsoft.com) instances.
+In order to complete the following labs you'll need to create at least 3 Ubuntu 14.04 virtual machines and install the Docker 1.12 engine.

 You can then choose one or more of the following lab tutorials to go through.